nextdaymedia/cmp/docs/DFP.md

 </div>
 ```

-This ensure that the Google tag is not displayed until consent has been given.
+This ensures that the Google tag is not displayed until consent has been given.